 When should I ask about an AAC device?

 Yesterday!
 No seriously.
-There are no prerequisites to using it.
+There are no prerequisite skills needed to use AAC.
 If your child can take your phone and watch YouTube or play a game, they can use an AAC device!

 Disclaimer: Insurances may require a minimum age for funding, but we’ll get to that below!